NxPKG/khulnasoft-docs/content/magic-transit/how-to/advertise-prefixes.md

 {{<Aside type="note" header="Note:">}}

-To avoid latency and potentially dropped routes, enable prefix advertisement from Cloudflare before withdrawing the advertisement from your data center.
+To avoid latency and potentially dropped routes, enable prefix advertisement from Khulnasoft before withdrawing the advertisement from your data center.

 {{</Aside>}}